rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	</DeviceKeys>

 ### FunctionKeysCapturable
-This parameter is specific to Windows Mobile and Windows CE:<P>When disabled (default) this parameter will allow enabled Function keys to have their default Windows system behavior (e.g. F6/F7 controls the volume on some devices whilst F3/F4 represent the Red / Green phone keys).
+This parameter is specific to Windows Mobile and Windows CE.
+When disabled (default) this parameter will allow enabled Function keys to have their default Windows system behavior (e.g. F6/F7 controls the volume on some devices whilst F3/F4 represent the Red / Green phone keys).
 When enabled, function keys will be capturable by the Key Capture module.

 The interaction between FunctionKeysCapturable and EnableFunctionKey_X is shown below.
 This setting is not specific to the current application and will be applied globally on the device.